 We all know that fire detection and alarm systems are required by law in residential complexes, and most people have to deal with yearly inspections focused on it as a legal matter.
 While you might think that a fire outbreak could never happen to you, a similar vein of thinking usually precedes the very incidents wherein a home or business is burned to the ground.
 Unfortunately — or maybe not — these circumstances are almost always completely avoidable with the assistance of fully functional fire detection systems.

 The fact is, the source of a fire isn’t always a matter that can be predicted.
 You can keep a nose out for gas leaks, but not all sources of flammable gas are laced with the ingredient that makes it detectable to a human.
 You might exercise proper storage and handling procedures with the likes of propane and other flammable substances, but it doesn’t mean that a fluke isn’t in the cards for you.
 Accidents happen every day in the blind spots of honest and hardworking adults — it can happen to anyone.
-This is why it’s essential to protect your entrepreneurial investment with the necessary array of detection and alarm systems to notify you and your workforce as quickly and effectively as possible.
+This is why it’s essential to protect your entrepreneurial investment with the necessary array of detection systems to notify you and your workforce as quickly and effectively as possible.

 Let’s say you’re right — maybe your business doesn’t really need a fire detection or alarm system to keep everyone safe within your facility after all.
 Even if this is the case, the law won’t necessarily sympathize and neither will the contractors who’ve chosen to take your liabilities upon their shoulders for their part in providing coverage-based services.
 The fact is, any facility that has working electricity and enough flammable content within feet of an outlet is already at risk of a fire.